the Pinball Prophet

-Armor (p) (s): Morris' magical armor consists of a field of pinballs that float around him in an orbit that resembles that of electrons around an atomic nucleus, which move around to block any attack aimed at the man.
-His armor provides Morris intensity 12 (+3) protection from attack.
+Armor (p): Morris' magical armor consists of a field of pinballs that float around him in an orbit that resembles that of electrons around an atomic nucleus, which move around to block any attack aimed at the man.
+His rank value 30 armor breaks down as follows:

-Eldritch Bolt (u) (i): wielding this spell, Morris can conjure forth a volley of steel balls, balls that appear in an accelerated state.
-This makes for a powerful attack that simulates automatic gunfire, and Morris can inflict intensity 14 physical damage with each bolt.
+Eldritch Bolt (u): wielding this spell, Morris can conjure forth a volley of steel balls, balls that appear in an accelerated state.
+This makes for a powerful attack that simulates automatic gunfire, and Morris can inflict rank value 40 Piercing damage with each bolt.

-Empowerment (d) (w): a powerful spell indeed, this allows Morris to manufacture temporary and/or permanent magical items, though he generally sticks to the creation of his magic wands.
-He can use this spell at intensity 10, giving items magic powers of like intensity.
+Empowerment (d): a powerful spell indeed, this allows Morris to manufacture temporary and/or permanent magical items, though he generally sticks to the manufacture of his magic wands.
+He can use this spell at rank value 30, giving items magic powers of like intensity.

-Magic Sense (p) (w): while holding one of his mystic spheres in each hand, Morris can perceive the presence or absence of magical energy in a person, place or thing.
-This spell functions with intensity 15 ability, and helps him to avoid magical traps, invisible opponents, and more.
+Magic Sense (p): while holding one of his mystic spheres in each hand, Morris can perceive the presence or absence of magical energy in a person, place or thing.
+This spell functions at rank value 50, and helps him to avoid magical traps, invisible opponents, and more.

-Teleportation (u) (a): by throwing one of his spheres onto the ground, Morris can cause it to explode in a large burst of smoke and fireworks-like lights.
-When this clears, the man will be gone, having transported anywhere within 2,500 miles of his person; this is an intensity 10 spell.
+Teleportation (u): by throwing a sphere onto the ground, Morris can cause it to explode in a large burst of smoke and fireworks-like lights.
+When this clears, the man will be gone, having transported anywhere within 1,000 miles of his person (rank value 40).

-Variable Spell (s) (w): this school spell allows Morris to copy another wizard's magic.
-When cast, he can duplicate another spell by putting one of his pinballs between that spell and its target, copying it at intensity 15.
-He can then use that spell until he copies another.
+Variable Spell (s): this school spell allows Morris to copy another wizard's magic.
+When cast, he can duplicate another spell by putting one of his pinballs between that spell and its target, copying it at rank value 50.
+He can then use said spell until he copies another.

-Magic Wands (w): using some alchemy his mentor borrowed back in the day, Morris can produce magic wands, sticks about one foot in length, and topped with a metal ball one inch in diameter.
-Morris can enchant these wands with from one to ten uses of any spell currently at his disposal.
+Magic Wands: using a bit of alchemy his mystic mentor borrowed back in the day, Morris can produce magic wands, sticks about one foot in length, and topped with a metal ball one inch in diameter.
+Morris can enchant these wands with 1d10 uses of any spell currently at his disposal.

 This comes in handy when used in conjunction with his variable spell.
 Morris has built up a small arsenal of magic spells that he's duplicated in the past, though he has to carry around all of his wands if he wishes to have access to them at any given time.